My Approach

 They are driven, hard-working and hold themselves to high standards.
 They care about doing things well, take accountability for their work and their lives, and want to succeed.

-Even when things are going well, with so many internal drivers, it can be difficult to balance personal and professional goals.
+With so many internal drivers, it can be difficult to balance personal and professional goals.
 This often leads to overcommitting, creating a packed schedule and a constant sense of being rushed or short on time, making it hard to relax or fully switch off.

 Over time, things like health, relationships, and creating space to enjoy life don’t always get the attention they deserve.